Orientation Frequently Asked Questions

 For more details on registering for classes, please refer to the Registrar's Office website at the following link.
 The Student Records Office can be reached at 805-565-6060 or by email at email@example.com if students have any questions or concerns about the registration process.

-Unfortunately, we cannot accommodate requests to move into the residence halls prior to August 25th.
+Unfortunately, we cannot accommodate requests to move into the residence halls prior to Warrior Welcome move in.
 Click here for a local hotel guide.

 What are the move-in times?